sianto1997/road-rush/README.md

 ### Structure

-Alle Python scripts staan in de folder Code.
-In de map Data zitten alle input waardes en in de map resultaten worden alle resultaten opgeslagen door de code.
+All code (except main.py) is located in the folder code.
+In the folder Data all the input boards reside.
+The results of the experiments are located in the output folder.

 ### Testing